drake-nathan/js-style-kit/packages/style-kit/src/eslint/jsdoc/README.md

 - Parameter and return value documentation
 - Formatting and style consistency
 - TypeScript-aware (disables redundant type rules)

+This plugin can be handy for libraries, but it can get annoying, so it's not for everyone.
+[See my configuration](./rules.ts), and feel free to customize via the `rules` option.

 ## Quick Start